TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 YOLO v3 Time Magazine Covers Detection and Video
 =========
-This is a demonstration of how to create and train a darknet YOLO v3 model to detect time cover magazines embeded within background images and create a video where time magazine covers are tracked as they move through the video.
+This is a demonstration of how to create and train a darknet YOLO v3 model to detect TIme Magazine covers embeded within background images and create a video where Time Magazine covers are tracked as they move through the video.
 Complete instructions are given below.
 <br />
 <br />
 <p align="center"><img src='examples/vid_frame_0389.jpg' width="600"> </p>